STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

     knitr::opts_chunk$set(error = TRUE)
     ```

-near the top of your R Markdown document if you want to soldier on through errors, i.e. turn `foo.rmd` into `foo.md` and/or `foo.html` no matter what.
+near the top of your R Markdown document if you want to soldier on through errors, i.e. turn `foo.Rmd` into `foo.md` and/or `foo.html` no matter what.
 This is also helpful if you are writing a tutorial and want to demo code that throws an error.

 __Tolerate errors in one specific chunk.__ If it's undesirable to globally accept errors, you can do this for a specific chunk by using a chunk option: